Inzhenerka/docs.getdbt.tech/website/docs/guides/dbt-python-bigframes.md

 - A [dbt Cloud account](https://www.getdbt.com/signup/)
 - Basic to intermediate SQL and python.
 - Basic understanding of dbt fundamentals.
 We recommend the [dbt Fundamentals course](https://learn.getdbt.com).

-### What you'll learn

-- How to build scalable data transformation pipelines using dbt and Google Cloud, with SQL and Python.
-- How to leverage BigFrames from dbt for scalable BigQuery SQL.

 ### What you'll build